martin-hughes/thermopro-tools/docs/index.md

   not send 0x30 notifications
 * [0x23 - set probe profile](./commands/0x23-set-probe-profile.md).
 Set probe "profile" (which corresponds to alarm
   temperatures in the app)
+* [0x24 - report probe profile](./commands/0x24-report-probe-profile).
+Report the probe's temperature profile back to
+  the app.
-* [0x30 - Send temp report](./commands/0x30-send-temp-report.md) .
-It's not clear why this command is needed, the
+* [0x25 - alternative temp report](./commands/0x25-alt-temp-report).
+Only seen once per flow, not clear why this is needed, given the presence of command 0x30.
-  thermometer will send 0x30 without any 0x30 commands
+* [0x30 - send temp report](./commands/0x30-send-temp-report.md).
+It's not clear why this command is needed, the thermometer will send 0x30 without any 0x30 commands

 The following commands are not really understood yet:

 * [0x26 - Unknown](./commands/0x26-unknown.md), only seen once per flow
-* [0x24](./commands/0x24-unknown.md) - Appears 6 times when driven by the app
 * [0x41 - Unknown](./commands/0x41-unknown.md), only seen once per flow
-* [0x25](./commands/0x25-unknown.md) - Only seen once per flow, but gets back a temperature-like response
 * [0x27 alarm acknowledge](./commands/0x27-alarm-acknowledge.md) - Seems to be sent when alarm is triggered, but not yet tested
 * [0xe0 - Error](./commands/0xe0-error.md)